Raimath420/Navbar/README.md

-This is a Responsive Navigation bar
+This is a Responsive Navigation bar using JAVA SCRIPT

 How the navigation bars are works in sites shown in this project -->